 The Equilibration Schemes E^1 and E^2 can then be adapted accordingly.
 One should note that the system-optimized solution corresponds to the user-optimized solution on a congested network, i.e., one with increasing user link cost functions, only in highly stylized networks.
-Nevertheless, one does have access to policy interventions in the form of tolls, which will make the systemoptimized flows pattern, a user-optimized one.
+Nevertheless, one does have access to policy interventions in the form of tolls, which will make the system-optimized flows pattern, a user-optimized one.
+We will discuss this policy in the framework of transportation network equilibrium problems in the next lecture.
+Summary We have overviewed some of the fundamental algorithms for the computation of solutions to variational inequality problems.
+We have emphasized the importance of selecting an algorithm for computational efficiency and the need to exploit problem structure.
+In this seminar, we will be discussing many different network problems and will show how a spectrum of these computational schemes work in practice.
 Below are references cited in the lecture as well as additional ones.
-References Ahuja, R. K., Magnanti, T. L., and Orlin, J. B., Network Flows: Theory, Algorithms, and Applications, Prentice-Hall, Upper Saddle River, New Jersey, 1993.
-Amman, H. M., Belsley, D. A., and Pau, L. F., editors, Computational Economics and Econometrics, Ad-vanced Studies in Theoretical and Applied Economet-rics 22, Kluwer Academic Publishers, Dordrecht, The Netherlands, 1992.
+Ahuja, R. K., Magnanti, T. L., and Orlin, J. B., Network Flows: Theory, Algorithms, and Applications, Prentice-Hall, Upper Saddle River, New Jersey, 1993.
 Avriel, M., Nonlinear Programming: Analysis and Methods, Prentice - Hall, Englewood Cliffs, New Jersey, 1976.
 Beckmann, M., McGuire, C. B., and Winsten, C. B., Studies in the Economics of Transportation, Yale University Press, New Haven, Connecticut, 1956.

 Bertsekas, D. P., and Tsitsiklis, J. N., Parallel and Distributed Computation - Numerical Methods, Prentice - Hall, Englewood Cliffs, New Jersey, 1989.
 Dafermos, S., "An extended traffic assignment model with applications to two-way traffic," Transportation Science 5 (1971) 366-389.
 Dafermos, S., "An iterative scheme for variational inequalities," Mathematical Programming 26 (1983) 40-47.
 Dafermos, S., and Nagurney, A., "Supply and demand equilibration algorithms for a class of market equilibrium problems," 23 (1989) 118-124.
 Dafermos, S. C., and Sparrow, F. T., "The traffic assignment problem for a general network," Journal of Research of the National Bureau of Standards 73B (1969) 91-118.
 Dupuis, P., and Nagurney, A., "Dynamical systems and variational inequalities," Annals of Operations Research 44 (1993) 9-42.
 Eydeland, A., and Nagurney, A., "Progressive equilibration algorithms: the case of linear transaction costs," Computer Science in Economics and Management 2 (1989) 197-219.
 Gartner, N. H., "Optimal traffic assignment with elastic demands: a review; part II: Algorithmic approaches," Transportation Science 14 (1980) 192-208.
 Hearn, D. W., Lawphongpanich, S., and Ventura, J. A., "Restricted simplicial decomposition: computation and extensions," Mathematical Programming Study 31 (1987) 99-118.
-Judd, K. L., Numerical Methods in Economics, MIT Press, Cambridge, Massachusetts, 1998.
 Korpelevich, G. M., "The extragradient method for finding saddle points and other problems," Matekon 13 (1977) 35-49.
 Leventhal, T., Nemhauser, G., and Trotter, L., Jr., "A column generation algorithm for optimal traffic assignment," Transportation Science 7 (1973) 168-176.
-Murty, K. G., Linear Complementarity Problems, Linear and Nonlinear Programming, Heldermann, Berlin, Germany, 1988.
 Nagurney, A., "An equilibration scheme for the traffic assignment problem with elastic demands," Transportation Research 22B (1988) 73-79.
 Nagurney, A., editor, Advances in Equilibrium Modeling, Analysis, and Computation, Annals of Operations Research 44, J. C. Baltzer AG Scientific Publishing Company, Basel, Switzerland, 1993.
 Nagurney, A., and Zhang, D., Projected Dynamical Systems and Variational Inequalities with Applications, Kluwer Academic Publishers, Boston, Massachusetts, 1996.
-Ortega, J. M., and Rheinboldt, W. C., Iterative So-Iution of Nonlinear Equations in Several Variables, Academic Press, New York, 1970.

 Pang, J. S., and Chan, D., "Iterative methods for variational and complementarity problems," Mathematical Programming 24 (1982) 284-313.
 Patriksson, M., The Traffic Assignment Problem, VSP, Utrecht, The Netherlands, 1994.
-Perko, L., Differential Equations and Dynamical Systems, Springer-Verlag, New York, 1991.
-Scarf, H. E. (with T. Hansen), The Computation of Economic Equilibria, Yale University Press, New Haven, Connecticut, 1973.
 Sheffi, Y., Urban Transportation Networks - Equilibrium Analysis with Mathematical Programming Methods, Prentice-Hall, Englewood Cliffs, New Jersey, 1985.
-Thompson, G. L., and Thore, S., Computational Eco-nomics, The Scientific Press, San Francisco, California, 1992.
-Todd, M. J., The Computation of Fixed Points and Applications, Lecture Notes in Economics and Mathematical Systems 124, Springer - Verlag, Berlin, Germany, 1976.
 Zangwill, W. I., Nonlinear Programming: A Unified Approach, Prentice - Hall, Englewood Cliffs, New Jersey, 1969.